-The Watchtower Society tries to support its claims about Daniel’s 70 weeks prophecy by changing the dates for the reigns of both Xerxes and Artaxerxes.
-Since the Watchtower Society prefers to tie Daniel 9’s prophecy to the 20th year of reign decree of Artaxerxes, they change the dates of his 20th year to 455 BC even though it conflicts with the 445 BC date favored by the majority of historians.
+The Watchtower Society tries to support its claims about Daniel’s 70-week prophecy by changing the dates for the reigns of both Xerxes and Artaxerxes.
+Since the Watchtower Society prefers to tie Daniel 9’s prophecy to decree of Artaxerxes in his 20th year of reign, they change the dates of his 20th year to 455 B.C., even though it conflicts with the 445 B.C. date favored by the majority of historians.
 The Society’s date is also in conflict with Ptolemy’s Cannon, the main dating system used by historians that has the most archaeological and astronomical support.
-As this system is a first-century document that provides a list of king’s reigns dating from about 747 BC until 160 AD, Ptolemy’s Cannon dates the ascension year of Artaxerxes’ reign to 465/464 BC.
+As this system is a first-century document that provides a list of kings reigns dating from about 747 B.C. until 160 A.D., Ptolemy’s Cannon dates the ascension year of Artaxerxes’ reign to 465/464 B.C.

 There is not the slightest evidence in support of such a coregency.
 The Watch Tower Society’s discussion on pages 614-616 of its Bible dictionary Insight on the Scriptures, volume 2 (1988), is a miserable distortion of the historical evidence.
 Thus, on page 615 they claim: